Fred78290/kubernetes-aws-autoscaler/README.md

 # Unmaintened releases

-All release before 1.25.6 and 1.26.1 are not maintened
+All release before 1.26.11 are not maintened